rohit3682/farecalculator/README.md

 * Exporting an environment variable `TRIPS_CSV_PATH=/Users/littlepayuser` or
 * Updating the `trips.csv.path` property in the application.properties file.

 The user executing the application need write permission to the mentioned location.
+The output file trips.csv for the sample input in the problem statement is checked in at `src/main/resources`.

 ### Assumptions
 * The input files - taps.csv & fares are always wellformed & have valid data.